Hrovatin/Hrovatin.github.io/_tabs/about_me.md

 I am also interested in **entrepreneurship**.
 However, I decided to first probe the industry world by joining an already established company.

-And of course: I enjoy participating in **scientific communication**, as you may have deduced from the existence of this blog.
+And of course: I enjoy participating in **scientific communication**. - As you may have deduced from the existence of this blog.
+However, my interest is broader than just this blog, although I never have enough time to do everything.
+For example, I must admit that I am one of those *special* people who actually *enjoys* presenting their work to others.